Livable Garden Centre | Livable Basics

 Media/Medium

-Medium refers to the material in which plants are grown.
-It may include soil, compost, peat moss, perlite, or other components designed to support plant roots.
+The material plants are grown in - may include soil, compost, peat moss, perlite, or other components that support plant roots.

 Mediterranean Climate

-Mediterranean climate refers to regions with mild, wet winters and hot, dry summers.
-These climates are typically found in coastal areas and are characterised by prolonged dry periods.
+Climate with mild, wet winters and hot, dry summers, typically found in coastal areas.

 Micro Nutrients

-Micronutrients are essential elements that plants need in small amounts.
-These include iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).
+Essential elements that plants need in small amounts - iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).

 Mountain Slopes

-Mountain slopes refer to the sloping sides of hills or mountains.
-These areas may have unique microclimates and varied soil types.
+Sloping sides of hills or mountains that may have unique microclimates and varied soil types.

 Mulch

-Mulch is a layer of organic material applied to the soil surface to retain moisture, reduce weeds, regulate soil temperature, and add nutrients as it decomposes.
+Layer of organic material applied to soil surface to retain moisture, reduce weeds, regulate temperature, and add nutrients as it breaks down.

 Mycorrhizae

-Mycorrhizae refers to beneficial fungi that form a symbiotic relationship with plant roots, improving water and nutrient absorption.
+Beneficial fungi that form partnerships with plant roots, improving water and nutrient absorption.

 N